qgis/qwc2/doc/plugins.md

 AttributeTable<a name="attributetable"></a>
 ----------------------------------------------------------------
-Displaying the attribute table of layers in a dialog.
+Display the attribute table of layers in a dialog.

 To make a layer available in the attribute table, create a a data resource and matching permissions for it in the `qwc-admin-gui`.